paradedb/paradedb/README.md

 ## Key Benefits

 - ⚡ **Speed**: ParadeDB is built in Rust on top of PostgreSQL and Tantivy, a Rust-based implementation of Apache Lucene.
-On average, ParadeDB queries are 2x faster than ElasticSearch.
-See our [benchmarks](https://github.com/paradedb/paradedb/tree/dev/benchmarks/README.md) (coming soon!).

 - 🌿 **Simplicity**: Consolidate your database and search engine into a single system, so you don't need to worry about keeping separate services